-One of the most effective lifestyle changes you can make to reduce high cholesterol and promote heart health is to adjust your diet.
+Adjusting your diet is one of the most effective lifestyle changes you can make to reduce high cholesterol and promote heart health.

-Foods that are rich in soluble fiber have been proven to effectively lower cholesterol.
+Foods that are rich in soluble fiber can effectively lower cholesterol.
 Therefore, try eating more fiber-rich foods like beans, oats, fruits, and vegetables.

-If you don’t have time to pack yourself some fiber-rich foods, then you can try adding some psyllium fiber (commonly known as Metamucil) to your diet.
-Try mixing it into a fruit smoothie for a double boost.
+If you don’t have time to pack yourself some fiber-rich foods, then add some psyllium fiber (commonly known as Metamucil) to your diet.
+Try mixing it into a fruit smoothie for a double boost of vitamins and fiber.

 Another highly effective way to lower LDL cholesterol levels is to limit your intake of saturated fats like butter, fatty red meat, and palm oil.

-Also, keep an eye out for the ingredient ‘partially hydrogenated fat’ on your food labels because it’s code for a nasty, artery-clogging trans-fat that you want to avoid completely.
+Also, keep an eye out for the ingredient ‘partially hydrogenated fat’ on your food labels.
+Labeling such that is usually code for a nasty, artery-clogging trans-fat that you should avoid completely.

-Exercising regularly and increasing your physical activity levels is another excellent way to lower cholesterol and reduce stroke risk.
+Increasing your physical activity level is another excellent way to lower cholesterol and reduce stroke risk.

-Physical activity increases HDL levels, which helps prevent LDL cholesterol from accumulating in your arteries.
+Consistently engaging in physical activity increases HDL levels and prevents LDL cholesterol from accumulating in your arteries.

 Individuals who are overweight or obese tend to have greater LDL and lower HDL cholesterol.

-By managing your diet and increasing your physical activity levels, you can get to a healthy weight range and effectively reduce your risk both of high cholesterol and stroke.
+By managing your diet and increasing your level of physical activity, you can achieve a healthy weight range and effectively reduce your risk both of high cholesterol and stroke.